Morocco

 1. Jemaa el-Fnaa Square

-Jemaa el-Fnaa is the main square in Marrakech - although lots to see and do pretty much 24 hours a day, the area really comes alive at night and has a fantastic atmosphere.
+Jemaa el-Fnaa, Marrakech's main square was our first stop.
+Although there is a lot to see and do pretty much 24 hours a day, the area really comes alive at night and has a fantastic atmosphere.
 Here you can weave your way through market stalls, food stalls, snake-charmers, horses, musicians and restaurants serving an abundance of delicious mint tea and lamb tagine!

 2. Souks